zhangjxCS/CSKnowledgeHub/Notes/计算机网络/Application Layer.md

 ### Transport Service

-- data integrity: One important service that a transport-layer protocol can potentially provide to an applica- tion is process-to-process reliable data transfer.
+- data integrity: One important service that a transport-layer protocol can potentially provide to an application is process-to-process reliable data transfer.
-- throughput: With such a service, the application could request a guaranteed throughput of *r* bits/sec, and the transport protocol would then ensure that the avail- able throughput is always at least *r* bits/sec.
+- throughput: With such a service, the application could request a guaranteed throughput of *r* bits/sec, and the transport protocol would then ensure that the available throughput is always at least *r* bits/sec.
 - timing: A transport-layer protocol can also provide timing guarantees.
 - Security: a transport protocol can provide an application with one or more security services.